userflow/userflow.js/README.md

 # Userflow.js

-The easiest way to install Userflow.js in modern web apps that use build systems such as Webpack, Browserify, Grunt etc.
+Simple Userflow.js installation via npm.
+Suitable for modern web apps that use build systems such as Webpack, Browserify, Grunt etc.

-Userflow.js is a script that can be loaded from our CDN at: https://js.getuserflow.com/userflow.js
+Userflow.js lives on our CDN at: https://js.getuserflow.com/userflow.js

 This module exports an object that wraps all Userflow.js methods.
-It automatically loads the Userflow.js script into the current page when a method is called.
+The Userflow.js script is automatically injected into the current page when a method is called.
 Method calls are queued if Userflow.js is not loaded yet.

 ## Installation